-You should include every risk that you can think of that is specific to your business.
+You should include every risk you can think of that is specific to your business.

 Do not think in terms of “these risks are going to scare away investors!” because painting a rosy (but incomplete and inaccurate) picture for your investors is bad for every party involved, including yourself.

 Investors respect transparency.
-Writing down the risks not only helps investors make a sound decision; it also protects you as a founder.
+Writing down the risks helps investors make a sound decision and protects you as a founder.

 - Disclose All Risks.
 Disclose everything you can think of that is specific to your company and industry.